03 March, 2016 | (01 hr)

 Felix Oldenburg serves as Europe Leader and Director Germany for Ashoka, the global association of leading social entrepreneurs, with 3,000 Ashoka Fellows in 80 countries.
 Ashoka systematically selects social innovators with potential for large scale social impact, and supports them financially a...Full Bio

-Uwe Schulte is the leader of The Conference Board Global Sustainability Centre.
-He is also program director for the China as well as the Europe Corporate Responsibility and Sustainability Council at The Conference Board.
+Uwe Schulte is Leader, Global Sustainability Centre, and Program Director for the China as well as the Europe Corporate Responsibility and Sustainability Council at The Conference Board.

-Schulte was executive director of the INSEAD Social Innovation...Full Bio
+Schulte was executive director of the INSEAD Social Innovation Centre and spent most of his profession...Full Bio